Ghurid campaigns in India: Early invasion of Rajasthan

-After the conquest of Mulan and Uch, Mu'izz al-Din from the lower Sindh marched into the present-day state of Rajasthan and Gujarat in Anhilwara.
+After the conquest of Mulan and Uch, Muhammad from the lower Sindh marched into the present-day state of Rajasthan and Gujarat in Anhilwara.
 The city of Anhilwara was sacked by the Ġhaznāvid ruler Mahmud of Ghaznavid in 1026, who also desecrated the Somnath temple.
 However, the Solankis regained their influence under Kumarapala.
 On the eve of Ghurid invasion, Anhilwara was ruled by Mularaja II who marshalled a formidable army of the Rajput veterans which included the Chahamana ruler of Nadol Kelhanadeva, Chahamana ruler of Jalore Kirtipala who was founder of the Jalore line of the Chahamanas and the Parmar ruler Dharavarsha of Abu.
 The Ghurids were famished in their long march from the arid desert of Rajasthan.
-In the ensuring battle, the Ghurid troops were thoroughly routed by the Rajput host and Mu'izz al-Din barely managed to escape alive.
+In the ensuring battle, the Ghurid troops were thoroughly routed by the Rajput host and Muhammad of Ghur barely managed to escape alive.